Gordon Gund

 Gordon Gund (born October 15, 1939) is an American businessman and professional sports owner.
 He is the CEO of Gund Investment Corporation.
-He is the former co-owner of the San Jose Sharks (National Hockey League) from 1992–2002, former principal owner of the Cleveland Cavaliers (National Basketball Association) from 1983–2005, and former principal owner of the Cleveland Rockers (Women's National Basketball Association) from 1997–2003.
+He is the former co-owner of the San Jose Sharks (National Hockey League) from 1992 to 2002, former principal owner of the Cleveland Cavaliers (National Basketball Association) from 1983 to 2005, and former principal owner of the Cleveland Rockers (Women's National Basketball Association) from 1997 to 2003.
 Gund lost his sight to retinitis pigmentosa and was a co-founder of Foundation Fighting Blindness.

 Sports ownership

 California Golden Seals and Cleveland Barons

 Gund's brother, George, held a minority interest in the California Golden Seals of the NHL.
 The Seals had never been able to find success either on the ice or at the box office, and after plans for a proposed new arena in San Francisco were cancelled in 1976, he convinced majority owner Mel Swig to relocate the franchise from Oakland to the Gunds' hometown in June of that year.
 Renamed the Barons after the popular former American Hockey League team, they played at The Coliseum in Richfield, which had been vacated by the Cleveland Crusaders of the World Hockey Association when they moved to Saint Paul, Minnesota to become the second incarnation of the Minnesota Fighting Saints.

 The Barons only drew 10,000 or more fans in seven out of their 40 home games.
 They were also troubled by an unfavorable lease with the Coliseum.
 In January 1977, Swig hinted the team might not finish the season because of payroll difficulties.
 The Barons actually missed payroll twice in a row in February, and only a $1.3 million loan allowed the Barons to finish the season.
-They finished last in the Adams Division, and Swig sold his interest in the team to the Gunds.
+They finished last in the Adams Division, and Swig sold his interest in the team to the Gund's.

-The Gunds poured money into the team, and it seemed to make a difference at first.
+The Gunds' poured money into the team, and it seemed to make a difference at first.
 The Barons stunned the defending Stanley Cup champion Montreal Canadiens on November 23 before a boisterous crowd of 12,859.
 After a brief slump, general manager Harry Howell pulled off several trades in an attempt to make the team tougher.
 It initially paid off, and the Barons knocked off three of the NHL's top teams, the Toronto Maple Leafs, New York Islanders and Buffalo Sabres in consecutive games in January 1978.
 A few weeks later, a record crowd of 13,110 saw the Barons tie the Philadelphia Flyers 2–2.
 The bottom fell out in February, however, as a 15-game losing skid knocked the Barons out of playoff contention.